 With the movie out in 2004, The Motorcycle Diaries grew in popularity.
 The story follows 23-year-old Ernesto Che Guevara in a travel journey across Latin America.

 Starting on a motorbike, Guevara and his friend crave more of a worldly education than that of their college studies.
 Across countries, Guevara gains a newly found political consciousness and perspective.
-He discovers life filled with oppression, poverty, and inequality.
+He discovers a life filled with oppression, poverty, and inequality.

 Guevara’s youthful travels shape his revolutionary ideas and trajectory.
 Although some of his actions and ideas are terribly controversial and extreme, his journey is certainly worth studying.

 Travel Writing At Its Core

 The list of travel writers is truly endless.
 As we enter a new age with 20 to 30-year-olds demanding more meaningful lives, I have no doubt that we will see a new wave of travelogues.

 One of my favorite genres is travel books and stories that inspire conscious tourism and wanderlust.
 Of course, I love a good travel blog too.
 Although we hear it all too often, the world is our schooling.